webqit/quantum-js/README.md

 Reactive programming has become one of the most exciting programming paradigms of modern frontend development!
 While there continues to be varying opinions (and a high degree of polarization) as to what it is and what implementation makes the most sense, you'd realize that everyone is converging on one idea: **an automated approach to keeping something (b) in sync with something else (a), such that the expression `b = a` is held as a contract throughout the lifetime of the program**.

-**Problem is:** in the real world, the concept of “contract” isn't in the design of literal assignment expressions as we have in theory above (nor does it exist in any other imperative operation). **One must have to model the equivalent of an imperative expression in functional programming - to have a chance to ensure that the “contract” is kept!**
+**Problem is:** in the real world, the concept of “contract" isn't in the design of literal assignment expressions as we have in theory above (nor does it exist in any other imperative operation). **One must have to model the equivalent of an imperative expression in functional programming - to have a chance to ensure that the “contract" is kept!**

 Consider how the following theoretical reactive code would be constructed across a selection of frameworks (ignoring completeness and perfectionism):